yashnaman/upkaran/README.md

 The idea was to make a contract that supports "PemitAndCall" pattern.
 And I was going to make different recipies using it For example:

-1. Claim and convert your uni to eth/DAI/USDC in one transaction
+1. Claim(airdropped uni not the one got as the reward for farming) and convert your uni to eth/DAI/USDC in one transaction

 I made the contract as you can see in the [./contracts/Upkaran.sol](https://github.com/yashnaman/upkaran/blob/master/contracts/Upkaran.sol) but this pattern can be abused if used in the dark forest that is ethereum.